 1. The American interpretation of the English Drape (click to enlarge):

 Note that the jacket has wide shoulders, wrinkles in the sleevehead, fullness of cut and vertical wrinkles in the chest.
 A very tapered waist makes the chest look even bigger and creates a flared skirt line.

 2. A less wrinkly version of the English Drape referred to as London (click to enlarge):

 By comparison, this jacket has no wrinkles in the sleevehead, some fullness in the chest with one clean wrinkle next to the scye (armhole), and a lower buttoning point.
 The waist is less suppressed, which results in a straighter skirt line.

-In the following is a very interesting article about the introduction of the drape to the US from Apparel Arts which was published in 1932.
+The following is a very interesting article about the introduction of the drape to the US from Apparel Arts, which was published in 1932.
 It emphasizes its revenue potential to haberdashers, while mentioning some potential difficulties.
 Being so radically different due to its fullness and vertical wrinkles, AA was well aware that it would be difficult to sell the English Drape style initially, since the male customer had yet to understand this cut.
-Utilizing a strategy not to dissimilar from modern techniques, their solution was to: sell it to women first and men will follow soon after!
+Utilizing a strategy not too dissimilar from modern techniques, their solution was: sell it to women first and men will follow soon after!

 Article – Apparel Arts 1932